 Sheffield University, School of Nursing and Midwifery

-Kate Gerrish is research professor in nursing, and sits on the project management group.
+At the time of the original research project, Kate Gerrish is research professor in nursing, and sits on the project management group.
 She brings extensive experience of knowledge mobilisation to the project.

 Professor George Ellison